remeda/remeda/docs/src/content/mapping/lodash/random.md

 ---
 category: Number
-remeda: randomInt
+remeda: randomInteger
 ---

-- In Lodash, the `random` function supports generating either a random floating-point number or a random integer.
-In Remeda, only random integers are supported.
-If you need a floating-point random number, refer to the "You don't need Lodash" [random](https://you-dont-need.github.io/You-Dont-Need-Lodash-Underscore/#/?id=_random) section for a simple solution.

-- In Lodash, the `random` function supports accepting a single argument, which is the upper bound of the random number.
-In Remeda, the `randomInt` function requires both the lower and upper bounds as arguments.
+- When Lodash's `random` function is called with a non-integer param it returns any number, not just integers (e.g. 2.5)!
+Remeda's `randomInteger` function always returns integers, effectively rounding the parameters to fit the range of possible integers.
+- If you want to generate any number in the range (and not just integers) see the solutions provided in [_"You don't need Lodash"_](https://you-dont-need.github.io/You-Dont-Need-Lodash-Underscore/#/?id=_random).
+- Lodash's `random` parameters are optional.
+In Remeda all parameters are required.

+### Two integer params

 ```ts
 // Lodash